masonrhayes/empirical_io/ps2/submission/empirical_io_ps2.md

 # Question 2

-Now we nest by `class`, running the same code as above but adding the line `nests(class)` in its respective position after initializing the merger simulation.
+Now I nest by `class`, running the same code as above but adding the line `nests(class)` in its respective position after initializing the merger simulation.

 The estimated log of the group market share `M_lsjg` is also endogenous, so I also instrument for this.